About the Exam

 The Midwifery Pre Exam Self Assessment (PESA) is a set of sample exam questions that form a short self-administered online test.
 All questions are in the style of the questions found on the Canadian Midwifery Registration Examination (CMRE).
 Some of the questions have been used in previous versions of the CMRE.
 Like the CMRE, the PESA is available in English and in French.

-The PESA allows users to get some direct experience with questions that mimic the format, style, language level, and difficulty level of questions on the CMRE.
+The PESA allows users to obtain some direct experience with questions that mimic the format, style, language level, and difficulty level of questions on the CMRE.
 The specific set of questions has been chosen to also demonstrate the range of content and types of questions found on the CMRE.
 Finally, by taking the time-limited PESA Version A, users can also experience the approximate pace of the CMRE.

 Important Note: The PESA is NOT a comprehensive study tool and it is NOT intended to replace other study techniques (e.g. reading relevant texts, study groups, etc.)